Git Hooks: Enforce Commit Message and Branch Name

 Usage

-Go to the project folder and run the following command to use your hooks.
-You need to make this for every project that you want to use hooks.
+Go into your project folder and run the following to enable the hooks.
+You’ll need to do this for every repository where you want them active:

 cd <your-team-repository>